 Part-time Employment.
-The Department of Recreational Sports is one of the largest student employers on campus.
+The Recreational Sports Department is one of the largest student employers on campus.
 Students are hired as intramural officials, facility attendants, group exercise instructors, lifeguards, and intramural supervisors.
 For more information on employment opportunities call the Recreation Office at 570-941-6203.

-Office of the Registrar and Academic Services
+Office of the Registrar